 Les Chevaliers.
-Chapter 2, The Broken Sword is inspired by the imagery of Arthurian legends to question the idea of epic and its legacies.
-Not from admiration, but from the fissure: from failure, clumsiness, and irony.
-Our knight-detectives are no longer heroines, but bodies facing the impossibility of triumph.
-The piece moves between adventure and absurdity, between parody and melancholy.
-It is a story of war without war, of quests without reward, where the battle is internal and the fall is celebrated as a way of existing.
+Chapter 2, The Broken Sword draws inspiration from the imagery of Arthurian legends to question the idea of the epic and its inheritances.
+Not from admiration, but from the fissure: from loss, clumsiness, and irony.
+The knight-detectives are no longer heroes, but bodies facing the impossibility of triumph.
+The piece moves between adventure and ridicule, between parody and melancholy.
+It is a story of war without war, of feats without reward, where the battle is internal and the fall is celebrated as a way of existing.

-If the first chapter delved into beauty, illumination, or the poetry of the ineffable, this second focuses on the material and the earthly: the desire for recognition, the promise of transcendence, the need to leave a trace.
-But even that longing breaks.
-What remains is the echo of a broken sword, the reflection of a failure that is assumed, perhaps, as destiny.
+If the first chapter delved into beauty, illumination, or the poetry of the ineffable, this second one focuses on the material and the earthly: the desire for recognition, the promise of transcendence, the need to leave a mark.
+But even that longing breaks apart.
+What remains is the echo of a broken sword, the reflection of a losing (oneself) that is accepted, possibly, as destiny.

-Synopsis: Ten years have passed since three fearless detectives set out in search of the Grail.
-The rain has erased the trace of their steps, the places where they once spent the night no longer exist, and one of them has disappeared.
-But the other two, now turned into medieval knights, have not abandoned for a single moment the sacred self-imposed task of pursuing the impossible, the ineffable, and, in this case, also a glory that never quite arrives.
-Even so, nothing will make their longing falter, because it is in the attempt that their only reason for being resides.
+Synopsis: Ten years have passed since three intrepid detectives set out in search of the Grail.
+The rain has erased the trace of their footsteps, the places where they spent the night no longer exist, and one of them has disappeared.
+But the other two, now turned into medieval knights, have not for a single moment abandoned the sacred self-imposed task of pursuing the impossible, the ineffable, and, in this case, also a glory that never quite arrives.
+Still, nothing will make their yearning falter, because it is in the attempt that their only reason for being resides.

 Les Chevaliers.
 Chapter 2: The Broken Sword has been presented at the TNT Festival, La Mutant in Valencia, and at the Teatre Nacional de Catalunya as part of the ZIP Festival 2026.